 The Swiss Sourire vers I’Avenir Foundation offered generous financial help to the hotels and house owners where Artsakh people found refuge, in the towns of Yerevan and Dilijan.

 The project consisted of 2 trimesters.
 First one, directed to offer relief aid to hotels in form of payments of rent and/or utility bills, during the harsh months of the winter.
-During the second trimester the project, funds were allocated towards rent payments for Artsakh family refugees living mainly in the Town of Dilijan.
+The relief aid ensured the safe stay of more than 130 Artsakh people (around 27 families).
+During the second trimester the project, funds were allocated towards rent payments for 9 Artsakh family refugees (80 people) living mainly in the Town of Dilijan.

 The shelters that have been provided to refugees have enabled them to have time to adapt to the new environment and life of Yerevan and Dilijan, find a job and resolve housing issues for the future